Crimes Against People in Georgia

 Crimes against people contain offenses that usually involve causing bodily harm to another, threatening to cause bodily harm, or other actions committed against the will of an individual.
 An aggravated offense occurs when the crime is made worse or more serious due to certain circumstances such as using a deadly weapon.
 Aggravated offenses come with more severe penalties.

-Lawson and Berry and their team of Georgia Criminal Defense Attorneys have over 20 years experience are familiar with the subtle differences that distinguish each of the crimes and can help you build a strong defense.
+Lawson and Berry and their team of Georgia Crimes Against People Attorneys have over 20 years experience are familiar with the subtle differences that distinguish each of the crimes and can help you build a strong defense.
 Don't wait because you and your loved one's future depends on it.
 Call us today and schedule a free consultation.

 Crimes Against People in Georgia Include: